ibm-messaging/mq-golang/README.md

 ## Using the package

-To use the package, you will need to be able to build Go applications, and have a copy of MQ installed to build against.
+To use code in this repository, you will need to be able to build Go applications, and have a copy of MQ installed to build against.
 It uses cgo to access the MQI C structures and definitions.
 It assumes that MQ has been installed in the default location on a Linux platform (/opt/mqm) but you can easily change the cgo directives in the source files if necessary.

 ## Limitations

-Not all of the MQI verbs are available through this interface.
+Not all of the MQI verbs are available through the ibmmq package.
 This initial implementation concentrates on the core API calls needed to put and get messages.
 Currently unavailable verbs include:
 * MQCONNX
 * MQSET